ssnam92/KSPies/docs/_sources/userguide.rst.txt

 If WY fails with maximum gradient element (can be checked with .info() method) approximately 1e-5, check if "tol" is set too low.
 For molecular systems, setting "tol" below 1e-7 might numerically burden to WY.

+Although KS-pies WY supports nonequivalent orbital and potential basis set, WY sometimes does not converge when the potential basis is larger than the orbital basis (especially for open-shell systems).
+Since changing optimization algorithm does not solve this problem, we recommand using same orbital and potential basis for easy convergence.

 Note that the result of WY is very sensitive to initial condition or optimization algorithm used.
 For density-rich region (i.e. vicinity of nuclei or bonding region), this is not a problem,